BabylonJS/Documentation/content/How_To/Sprites/sprite_manager.md

 Since the cells are square the default values for player width and height are 1 and the ratio is correct they are not needed.
 However the if the sprite is to draw from a cell with index other than 0 it must be specified.

-Sprites from different cells: <Playground id="#YCY2IL#3" title="Sprites From Different Cells" description="Simple example of sprites from different cells"/>
+Sprites from different cells: <Playground id="#YCY2IL#3" title="Sprites From Different Cells" description="Simple example of sprites from different cells" isMain={true} category="Sprites"/>

 It is by changing of cell numbers that you produce a sprite animation.